Storia-AI/sage/README.md

 <details>
 <summary><strong>:cloud: Using external providers (higher quality)</strong></summary>

-1. We support <a href="https://openai.com/">OpenAI</a> for embeddings (they have a super fast batch embedding API) and <a href="https://www.pinecone.io/">Pinecone</a> for the vector store.
-So you will need two API keys:
+1. For embeddings, we support <a href="https://platform.openai.com/docs/guides/embeddings">OpenAI</a> and <a href="https://docs.voyageai.com/docs/embeddings">Voyage</a>.
+According to [our experiments](benchmarks/retrieval/README.md), OpenAI is better quality.
+Their batch API is also faster, with more generous rate limits.
+Export the API key of the desired provider:

     ```
-    export OPENAI_API_KEY=...
+    export OPENAI_API_KEY=... # or
+    export VOYAGE_API_KEY=...
+    ```

+2. We use <a href="https://www.pinecone.io/">Pinecone</a> for the vector store, so you will need an API key:

+    ```
     export PINECONE_API_KEY=...
     ```

-2. Create a Pinecone account.
-Export the desired index name (if it doesn't exist yet, we'll create it):
+    If you want to reuse an existing Pinecone index, specify it.
+Otherwise we'll create a new one called `sage`.
     ```
     export PINECONE_INDEX_NAME=...
     ```

-3. For reranking, we use <a href="https://cohere.com/rerank">Cohere</a> by default, but you can also try rerankers from <a href="https://developer.nvidia.com/blog/enhancing-rag-pipelines-with-re-ranking/">NVIDIA</a> or <a href="https://jina.ai/reranker/">Jina</a>:
+3. For reranking, we support <a href="https://developer.nvidia.com/blog/enhancing-rag-pipelines-with-re-ranking/">NVIDIA</a>, <a href="https://docs.voyageai.com/docs/reranker">Voyage</a>, <a href="https://cohere.com/rerank">Cohere</a>, and <a href="https://jina.ai/reranker/">Jina</a>.
+According to [our experiments](benchmark/retrieval/README.md), NVIDIA performs best.
+Export the API key of the desired provider:
     ```
+    export NVIDIA_API_KEY=...  # or
+    export VOYAGE_API_KEY=...  # or
     export COHERE_API_KEY=...  # or
-    export NVIDIA_API_KEY=...  # or
     export JINA_API_KEY=...
     ```